Thames and Chiltern

 Everything that we do aims to support victims and witnesses, deliver justice for all, and make our communities safer.
 We work in partnership with our police forces, but are independent of them.

-CPS Thames and Chiltern is led by Chief Crown Prosecutor Adrian Foster, supported by two Deputy Chief Crown Prosecutors (Joanna Coleman (Crown) and Adele Kelly (Magistrates).
+CPS Thames and Chiltern is led by Chief Crown Prosecutor Adrian Foster, supported by two Deputy Chief Crown Prosecutors: Joanna Coleman (Crown Courts) and Sarah Maclaren (Magistrates' Courts).

-Our 284 staff are based in St Albans and Reading, and are structured into teams responsible for cases in the Magistrates' Courts and Crown Courts, specialist casework, and central business functions.
+Our 289 staff are based in St Albans, Reading and Liverpool, and are structured into teams responsible for cases in the Magistrates' Courts, Crown Courts, specialist casework, and central business functions.

 The Area Business Centre houses experts in finance; performance; communications; human resources and learning and development; health and safety, security and estates; change and assurance, and inclusion and community engagement.